Polish Workers' Party

 The Polish Workers' Party (Polska Partia Robotnicza, PPR) was a communist party in Poland from 1942 to 1948.
 It was founded as a reconstitution of the Communist Party of Poland (KPP) and merged with the Polish Socialist Party (PPS) in 1948 to form the Polish United Workers' Party (PZPR).
-From the end of World War II the PPR ruled Poland, with the Soviet Union exercising moderate influence.
-During the PPR years, the conspiratorial as well as legally permitted centers of opposition activity were largely eliminated, while a communist (also characterized as socialist) system was gradually established in the country.
+From the end of World War II the PPR led Poland, with the Soviet Union exercising moderate influence.
+During the PPR years, the centers of opposition activity were largely diminished, and a socialist system was established in the country.

 Arriving from the Soviet Union, a group of Polish communists was parachuted into occupied Poland in December 1941.
 With Joseph Stalin's permission, in January 1942 they established the Polish Workers' Party, a new communist party.
 The PPR established a partisan military organization Gwardia Ludowa, later renamed Armia Ludowa.
 In November 1943, Władysław Gomułka became secretary (chief executive) of the Central Committee of the PPR.
 On 1 January 1944 the party created the State National Council (KRN), proclaimed to be a wartime parliament of Poland; the body was chaired by Bolesław Bierut.
 In June 1944 the Union of Polish Patriots, a rival to the PPR Polish-communist organization operating in the Soviet Union, recognized the KRN as "the true representation of the Polish nation".
 The PPR was initially a small party with marginal support; it grew because of its alliance with the victorious Soviet Union.